bio-phys/ForceFieldsMC3/README.md

 ## Introduction
 We have developed force parameters for ionizable Dlin-MC3-DMA lipid in Cationic and Neutral States.
 The parameters are developed according to the AMBER Lipid17 forcefield protocol in combination with TIP3P water model.
-Therefore, it is compatable with the AMBER Lipid, Nucleic Acid and Protein force fields.
+Therefore, it is compatible with the AMBER Lipid, Nucleic Acid and Protein force fields.